EGFR-inhibitors have been used to treat cancer in millions of patients worldwide

 Several EGFR-inhibitors are approved for treatment of various cancers.
 These include monoclonal antibodies for intravenous use and tyrosine kinase inhibitors which come as oral tablets.

-We have mapped all marketed EGFR-inhibitors and >60 development candidates that have been tested in clinical trials.
+To this end, we have mapped all marketed EGFR-inhibitors and >60 development candidates that have been tested in clinical trials.

 - Tyrosine kinase inhibitors